Back to top: Unit J6 structures

 - The wall is in section slighly convex to the outside and solidly built.

-- A mudbrick structure covering a portion of the mound was exposed immediatly north of J6 in Unit B6 and J2.
-The mudbrick structure recorded in Unit B6 as B6 Inst 26 (Bianchi et al. 2014 [to be added in MEL - ZJ416 pC], 91 and Beilage 1) and in unit J2 as J2f74 is delimited and retained to the south by ^wall12.
-The wall takes the pressure of the mudbrick structure and releas it into the ground.
+- A mudbrick glacis or ramp was exposed for about 27 m in North-South direction directly North of wall 12 in Unit B6 (Inst 26: Bianchi et al. 2014 [to be added in MEL - ZJ416 pC], 91 and Beilage 1) and of the monumental staircase in J2 (J2f74).
+The mudbrick structure is at least 50cm high, covers a portion of the mound and is delimited and retained to the south by wall 12.
+See the photo below to the right, where the mudbrick glacis is visible.
+The wall takes the pressure of the mudbrick structure and releases it into the ground.

-The wall has in some extent also the function of revetment wall marking the edge of the terrace mound fronting the plaza.
+The wall has in some extent also the function of revetment wall marking the edge of the terrace mound.
 A wider function of the wall is of a temenos, limiting and enclosing the sacred space.
 More about this issue can be found in the book BT Temple Terrace

-A second retaining wall is ^wall11.
-The wall is exposed for the first two courses and only for a small segment, but certainly dated before the Early EDIII period.
-It runs at about 4 meters parallel to ^wall12, following the same direction.
+Wall 11 is exposed for the first two courses and only for a small segment, but certainly dated before the Early EDIII period.
+It runs at about 4 meters parallel to wall 12 and the southern face is covered by glacis 3 and glacis 6.
 The function of the wall is:

 Back to top: Unit J6 structures